Students Subject to the Catalog Provisions

 Any student who enrolls after the close of the regular registration period may be subject to limitations in the course load.
 No student is permitted to enroll for the semester after the end of the tenth day of classes.

-Students may register for courses on a non-credit or audit basis, provided the proper procedure is followed, either at initial registration for the semester or by official change of registration prior to the stated deadlines.
-The names of such students will be entered on the class roll, and the class appears in the student’s academic record, but without credit and with final grade of ‘AU’ or ‘U’.
+Students may register for courses as an audit with instructor approval, either at initial registration for the semester or by official change of registration prior to the stated deadlines.
+The names of such students will be entered on the class roll, and the class appears in the student’s academic record, but without credit and with final grade of ‘AU’ for satisfactory completion or ‘U’ for unsatisfactory completion.
 It is the responsibility of the student to obtain a statement of grading criteria for satisfactory participation from the instructor.
 Tuition is charged at one-half of the rate of for-credit registrations and subject to the same regulations.